Do you get pain whilst you’re running, doing squats or walking up stairs? Is this pain located just behind your kneecap?

 Why do we need this to happen?
 The patella creates a longer lever arm for your knee, making bending and straightening the knee significantly less effort (approx 30%) on your quadriceps.
 To be effective, the patella must track perfectly up and down the groove of the knee.
 If it deviates from its normal movement this will cause it to rub uncomfortably across the femur.

 Many different structures directly and indirectly influence how your patella moves in the groove of the femur.
-These include your: quadriceps, ITB (iliotibial band), hip flexors, hamstring, gluts (butt muscles), adductors (inner thigh), Hip to knee angle and foot posture.
+These include your: quadriceps, ITB (iliotibial band), hip flexors, hamstring, glutes (butt muscles), adductors (inner thigh), hip-to-knee angle and foot posture.

-Treatment for Patellofemoral Pain Syndrome mainly involves decreasing any inflammation, temporarily reducing/modifying aggravating activities, and identifying then addressing any biomechanical dysfunction in the lower limb.
+Treatment for Patellofemoral Pain Syndrome mainly involves decreasing any inflammation, and temporarily reducing/modifying aggravating activities.
+More importantly, treatment involves identifying then addressing any biomechanical dysfunction in the lower limb.

 Ice, sports taping and soft tissue release can help to relieve acute pain.
 However, long term improvement will come through functional strengthening exercises and movement re-education.
-Your physiotherapist will be able to assess any muscle weakness as well as sub-optimal movement and develop a targeted and appropriate approach for your specific sports and lifestyle requirements.
+Your Physiotherapist will be able to assess any muscle weakness as well as sub-optimal movement.
+Therefore, a targeted and appropriate approach can be developed for your specific sports and lifestyle requirements.

-When patellofemoral pain is initial provoked, rest from aggravating activities, icing the knee and gentle pain-free movement is an excellent way to begin improving your pain levels prior to being seen by your Physiotherapist.
+When patellofemoral pain is initially provoked, one should rest from aggravating activities, ice the knee and do gentle pain-free movement.
+This is an excellent way to begin improving your pain levels prior to being seen by your Physiotherapist.

-Because the knee is a complex joint with many other possible injuries and predisposed risks, it is important to seek Physiotherapist or medical advice to rule out other potentially more severe conditions.
+The knee is a complex joint with many other possible injuries and predisposed risks.
+Therefore, it is important to seek Physiotherapist or medical advice to rule out other potentially more severe conditions.